-3. Cipher class hierarchy Build a module encoders (in encoders.py) containing classes for simple ciphers (or codes; ways of obscuring the contents of a string that can be undone later by the intended recipient).
-There should be a base class BaseEncoder that has two methods: encode(self,text): Returns the string text unchanged.
-Subclasses will alter this behavior. decode(self,text): Returns the string text unchanged.
+3. Cipher class hierarchy

+Build a module encoders (in encoders.py) containing classes for simple ciphers (or codes; ways of obscuring the contents of a string that can be undone later by the intended recipient).

+There should be a base class BaseEncoder that has two methods:

+- · encode(self,text): Returns the string text unchanged.
+Subclasses will alter this behavior. - decode(self,text): Returns the string text unchanged.
 Subclasses will alter this behavior.

-It should be the case that obj.decode(obj.encode(s)) == 5 is true for any string 5, and for any object obj that is an instance of BaseEncoder or subclass thereof Then, build subclasses of BaseEncoder that implement encoding and decoding by different ciphers, including: • RotateEncoder: Encoding rotates letters in the alphabet forward by a certain number of steps, e.g. so rotation by 5 turns "a" into "f" and "z" into "e" (because we wrap around when we reach the end of the alphabet).
+It should be the case that obj.decode(obj.encode(s)) == s is true for any string s, and for any object obj that is an instance of BaseEncoder or subclass thereof.

+Then, build subclasses of BaseEncoder that implement encoding and decoding by different ciphers, including:

+- RotateEncoder: Encoding rotates letters in the alphabet forward by a certain number of steps, e.g. so rotation by 5 turns "a" into "f" and "z" into "e" (because we wrap around when we reach the end of the alphabet).
 No transformation is applied to characters other than capital and lower case letters.
-Constructor accepts an integer, specifying the number of steps to rotate.
-Rot13Encoder: A subclass of RotateEncoder that fixes the steps at 13, so that encoding and decoding are the same operation. • SubstitutionEncoder: The constructor accepts two arguments, pre and post.
+Constructor accepts an integer, specifying the number of steps to rotate. - Rot13Encoder: A subclass of RotateEncoder that fixes the steps at 13, so that encoding and decoding are the same operation. - SubstitutionEncoder: The constructor accepts two arguments, pre and post.
 The string pre is a list of characters to be replaced when encoding, and string post indicates the things to replace them with.
-For example, using pre="abcd" and post="1j4e" would mean that "a" is supposed to be replaced by "1", "b" by "j", "c" by "4", and so on. ■ Be careful writing the encoder so that you don't replace things twice.
-For example pre="abc" and post="bca" should encode "banana" to "cbnbnb", and not "ccncnc". • You can assume that pre and post contain the same characters but in a different order.
-If that's not the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the containing that a containing the containing that the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, the ciginal of the case, then it would be impossible to ensure that decoding after encoding always gives the ciginal of the case, the ciginal of the case, the ciginal of the case, the ciginal of the c In []: E = RotateEncoder(5) s = E.encode("Hello world!") # Miggt btwgi! print(s) # Migat btwai! print(E.decode(s)) # Hello world!
-F = SubstitutionEncoder("lmno", "nolm") s = F.encode("Hello everyone!") print(s) # Hennm everymle! print(F.decode(s)) # Hello everyone!
+For example, using pre="abcd" and post="1j4e" would mean that "a" is supposed to be replaced by "1", "b" by "j", "c" by "4", and so on. - Be careful writing the encoder so that you don't replace things twice.
+For example pre="abc" and post="bca" should encode "banana" to "chiphih" and not "concine" - You can assume that pre and post contain the same characters but in a different order.
+If that's not the case, then it would be impossible to ensure that decoding after encoding always gives the contained in the case of the contained that are the contained to the case of the case, then it would be impossible to ensure that decoding after encoding always gives the contained to the case of the case, then it would be impossible to ensure that decoding after encoding always gives the contained to the case of the case o